 Dissociative amnesia

-This condition involves the short-term memory loss.
-Affected individuals are unable to remember important information about the one’s lives.
+This condition involves short-term memory loss.
+Affected individuals are unable to remember important information about their lives.
 Moreover, dissociative amnesia comprises the gaps in memories.

 Voluntary recall of traumatic event